MR ROTHCHILD! PART I: NATHANIEL

 Then she raised her chin confidently, It’s obvious!
 And she knew it fit, the way Martin orchestrated their time together.
 She dreamed of becoming his loyal submissive and she believed her gentle master would always dominate but never harm her in any way which meant she would remain safe.
 She thought of their warm palms touching, how they’d made a pact that day, that trust was their promise.

 But what of the promise of trust with Nathaniel?
-She decided to dismiss it because he wasn’t coming back for her.
+She decided to dismiss it because it was clear that he wasn’t coming back for her.

 Besides, Mr. Roberts was fifteen years her senior and she reveled in his sincere demeanor as a scholar, a man of wisdom.
 She would become his humble student and mistress!